Arun-Karunakaran/plsh/README.md

 Note:
 This is not a windows installation.
 This Procedural shell scripting language is only for existing database supports.
-Databases it supports all RDBS databases where ever there are extension available for this feature.
+Databases it supports all RDMS databases where ever there are extension available for this feature.

 Command instructions: